aaronpetryio/nba-position-classification/README.md

-# nba-position-guesser
+# nba-position-classification

-nba-position-guesser is an exploration into using K-Means clustering to accurately predict what position an NBA player plays based on their height and weight.
+nba-position-classification is an exploration into using K-Means clustering to accurately predict what position an NBA player plays based on their height and weight.

 ## Data Cleaning